icarrington/HigherLowerCardGame/README.md

 # Getting Started with Create React App

-This is a Card Game developed in React with TypeScript where you have to guess whether the next card drawn will be higher or lower than the previous one.
-Both the previous and next cards are shown.
+I developed a card game in React with Typescript where you have to guess whether the next card will have a higher or lower value than the card shown.
+To accomplish this I mapped over arrays of suits and values to create an array of card components.
+The current card suit and value is stored in the app state.
+Then when you click higher or lower, the prevCard state is set to the current card and a new card is drawn, comparing the new value to the previous value.

 ## Available Scripts